Japanese rice can be used to accompany a meal or to make sushi rice. See more about making sushi rice here.

-Japanese rice is a type of short-grain rice that has to be washed in a particular way to remove the excess starch.
+Japanese rice is a short-grain rice that has to be washed in a particular way to remove the excess starch.
 To get the perfect bowl of rice follow the steps below.
-Most Japanese people leave the rice sitting in the sieve for about 15 minutes before cooking.
-If you don’t have time you can skip this step.

 How to wash: